 Bioinformatics at Eastern Connecticut State University

 Welcome!
-This is the lab page for Garrett M. Dancik, PhD, Assistant Professor of Computer Science/Bioinformatics.
+This is the lab page for Garrett M. Dancik, PhD, Associate Professor of Computer Science/Bioinformatics.
 The purpose of this page is to serve as a portal to various software projects being developed in my lab.

 For more information about Garrett M. Dancik and Bioinformatics at Eastern, please see Garrett Dancik's Faculty Page